 - Bucks (male deer) have antlers that they can use as a means of defense.
 They may also use their antlers to fight with other bucks when competing for a mate.

-White-tailed Deer are herbivores (plant-eaters) whose diets vary according to habitat and season.
+White-tailed deer are herbivores (plant-eaters) whose diets vary according to habitat and season.
 They are both browsers (animals which eat twigs and leaves) and grazers (which eat grasses).
 Common food items include green plants (summer), corn, acorns and other nuts (fall), and buds and twigs of woody plants (winter).
-At Cosley Zoo, the deer are fed a commercial herbivore diet, hay, and branches from a variety of trees.
+At Cosley Zoo, the deer are fed a commercial herbivore diet, hay, fruits and vegetables, and branches from a variety of trees.

-In this part of the country, White-tailed Deer mate in the late fall.
-Does (females) give birth to 1 to 3 young after a 6-month gestation.
-The fawns can walk at birth and are able to forage for food a couple of days later.
+In northern Illinois, white-tailed deer mate in the late fall.
+Does (females) give birth to 1 to 3 young after a 6-month gestation period.
+The fawns (young deer) can walk immediately after birth and are able to forage for food a couple of days later.
 They are weaned at about 6 weeks of age.
 Female fawns may stay with their mother for 2 years.
 Males usually leave after 1 year.

 Shelter and Space Needs

-- The average rack of deer antlers weighs 3 to 9 pounds.
+- The average rack of deer antlers weighs between 3 and 9 pounds.
 The size of a deer’s antlers is not an indication of age.
 Rather, it reflects the genetics and nutrition of the animal.

 - A mother deer will leave her fawn alone for hours at a time while she feeds.
 If she has more than one fawn, she will hide them in separate places.
 This draws attention away from the fawns, which are odorless and difficult for predators to notice.